History of the Australian Working Border Collie Registry

 In the mid 1800s the first Border Collies were imported to Australia to help manage the emerging sheep and cattle industry.
 Since then there has been a steady flow of these dogs coming into Australia, which continually adds to the gene pool of the original dogs.
 In most cases the Border Collies that are brought in to the country are usually from Champion lines and have a positive effect on the breeding of our Australian dogs.

 Today the Australian Border Collie is used in a variety of different situations.
 They are used on smaller sheep, cattle and dairy farms in high rainfall areas through to large scale sheep and cattle stations in the hot and dry heart of Australia.
-They are used to muster sheep and cattle in the paddock as well as help draft thousands of sheep through yards and pen up in shearing sheds.
+They are used to muster sheep, cattle and goats in the paddock as well as help draft thousands of sheep through yards and pen up in shearing sheds.

 They are happy to do all this for a pat on the head and the chance of doing it all again tomorrow.